krovikan666/docker_python_app/README.md

 Sets the location to store the pythonapp, default: /opt/pythonapp/

+-e PYTHONAPP

+Sets the python app to run, in APP mod this will be a full file name; in WSGI mode this will be the file name (without extension) followed by the WSGI app object, using the following format, file:app.

 -e PYTHONAPP_NAME

 Sets the python app name, no default

--e PYTHONAPP_FILE

-Sets the python file to run, no default

 -e PYTHONAPP_AUTHKEY